adi2907/essentials-data-science/README.md

 4. 🚀 Submit a pull request

 *Note: This course is designed to be hands-on and practical, with emphasis on real-world applications rather than theoretical concepts.*
+* Consider starring it if you find it useful for greater reach